singfungcheung/singfung.cheung-gmail.com/README.md

-README
+# README

-A program that uses webscraping for automating tasks such as saving photos.
+A program that uses <a href = "https://www.python.org/" target = "_blank">Python</a> and webscraping for automating the task of saving photos.
-This should help save a lot of time instead of constantly right-click and save.
+Right-clicking and saving each individual images from a website can be very tedious and time consuming.

 Happy webscraping!

+<h2>IMPORTANT</h2>
-LEGAL: Do not use this software for commercial purposes.
-Always respect the owners of the photos you save.
-I am not responsible for any file alteration, deletion, modification, or any other misfortune you may come across from using this software.
+<h3>By using this program, you agree that you will not use this software for commercial purposes and that you should always respect the owners of the photos you save.
+I am not responsible for any file alteration, deletion, modification, or any other mishaps you may come across from using this program.</h3>